modernweb-dev/rocket/site/pages/10--docs/20--basics/50--layouts.rocket.md

 <inline-notification type="warning">

-Partial html is not supported in [lit](http://lit.dev) as it uses the browser build in html parser which try to "auto correct" your html by closing tags. e.g. this
+Partial html is not supported in [lit](http://lit.dev) as it uses the browser build in html parser which trys to "auto correct" your html by closing tags. e.g. this

 <!-- prettier-ignore-start -->